Skip to main content

 Wyoming Benefits Portals for Seniors: Official Guide for 2026

-Last updated: 7 April 2026 Bottom Line: Wyoming does not have one all-purpose benefits portal for seniors.
-For health coverage, most older adults should start with the official WY Medicaid/CHIP Web Portal, then use myHealthPortal after approval; for food help, seniors should use their local Wyoming Department of Family Services office; and for heating help, … Read more
+Last updated: 27 May 2026 Bottom Line: Wyoming does not have one all-purpose benefits portal for seniors.
+Use the WY Medicaid portal for Medicaid and Kid Care CHIP.
+Use myHealthPortal only after Medicaid approval.
+Use a local Department of Family Services office for SNAP food help.
+Use the LIEAP system for heating help and weatherization. … Read more

 Vermont Benefits Portals for Seniors